Ah, the voice in your head…Sometimes your brain can be a mouthy, lying little b!tch or @ss.

 You come to a general conclusion based on a single incident or a single piece of evidence.
 If something bad happens just once, you think it will happen again and again.
 You may see a single, unpleasant event as part of an unending pattern of defeat.

 “My son has a cavity.
-So I suck at teaching him self-care skills and cooking for him.
-He’ll grow up to have a poor self-care regiment.”
+So I suck at teaching him self-care skills.
+He’ll grow up to have a poor self-care regiment because of me.”

 You see only the negative in a person or situation.
 “Coffee cup half empty” parents take out all the negative details and fixate on them.